bgcarlisle/Numbat/README.md

 ### What Numbat doesn't do

 * Statistical analysis of results
-* Calculating Cohen's/Fleiss' kappa (but I have an *R* script for that, contact me)
+* Calculating inter-rater reliability estimates (but it will export extractions in a format that the `irr` *R* package expects!)
 * Semantic analysis of papers to extract (you have to read the papers yourself)
 * Magic

 ### Values for the Numbat project